-The term debt and the lease loan will be repaid over a four and five year period respectively.
+The term debt and the lease loan will be repaid over a four and five year period, respectively.
 A maturity date does not apply to the operating line of credit.

-The callable debt which is due on demand as at February 29, 2012 will be replaced by term debt which is to be repaid in monthly amounts over four years The Corporation's liquidity risk will therefore be reduced as a result of refinancing.
+The callable debt which is due on demand as at May 31, 2012 was replaced by term debt which is to be repaid in monthly amounts over four years The Corporation's liquidity risk is therefore reduced as a result of refinancing.